DiogoFerrari/causalinf/docs/usage/assumptions.md

     data.

 Whenever possible, the `causalinf` module facilitates that third aspect of the assessment of causal modeling assumptions.
-The main method in all submodules to get that assessment is `check_assumptions()`.
+The main function in all submodules to get that assessment is `check_assumptions()`.
 For instance, to check the causal assumptions for a **DiD** application,
 use: